hydrusnetwork/hydrus/bin/ffmpeg_readme.txt

-If you are running from source and don't have 'ffmpeg' in your path, stick ffmpeg.exe (for windows) or ffmpeg executable file (for linux/osx) in this folder.
+FFMPEG is used by hydrus for many video purposes.
+Some releases of hydrus include an FFMPEG static executable ('ffmpeg' or 'ffmpeg.exe') in this directory.
+If hydrus does not find the executable here, it will attempt to run it from your normal path.

-You can get a static build at http://ffmpeg.org/download.html
+If you do not have FFMPEG installed, or would prefer to run it from this location, you can get a static build at http://ffmpeg.org/download.html